What is a Deauthentication Attack and How to Prevent It?

 • Blog

-One kind of denial-of-service (DoS) attack on a wireless network is a deauthentication attack.
-To unplug a target client from the network, deauthentication frames must be sent to it.
+One kind of denial-of-service (DoS) attack on a wireless network is a de-authentication attack.
+Deauthentication frames must be sent to unplug a target client from the network.
 This breaks the client’s connectivity by making it repeatedly disconnect and reconnect.

 Brief Overview of Wi-Fi Networks and How They Work